althea-hansel/metaPOInter/README.md

 The MASTIFF parameter generalizer is an open-source python script for optimizing general force field parameters for the MASTIFF intermolecular force field.
 It has primarily been designed to optimize parameters by minimizing least-squared-error summed across a library of input DFT-SAPT dimer calculations.

-The parameter generalizer can be called directly from the command line, or can be executed from within a Python script.
+The parameter generalizer can be called directly from the command line.

 Getting Started